kdz/BME_monitor_kdz/README.md

 I have designed and developed all of the software involved myself (except for ```smart_bounds_check```).
 I also helped design and develop the hardware with my teammates.

-Please see the README_babymon.pdf for an overview of the device and system.
+See README_babymon.pdf for an overview of the device and system.
 Here is a screenshot of the baby-stats page:

 ![image](https://cloud.githubusercontent.com/assets/4351330/10556604/9b70100e-744d-11e5-98c8-4b6df53ac0ea.png)